 It works best for people who are aware that they need help and feel ready to make a change.
 It can be especially helpful if you are a student, because your coaching can focus on time management and staying on task with assignments.

 A child with ADHD can also see a coach with their parents, or parents of a child with ADHD may see a coach separately.
-The teacher can help both the child and their parents learn more about the disease, and find new ways to approach life with its symptoms.
+The teacher can help both the child and their parents learn more about the disorder, and find new ways to approach life with its symptoms.

 Finding an ADHD Coach